What is a Commercial Loan?

 Commercial real estate loans from 750 different commercial real estate lenders can be found in just four minutes using the C-Loans Commercial Mortgage Lender Databank.
 If you need a commercial real estate loan right now, please click here.

-Commercial real estate finance is different than commercial finance.
+Commercial real estate finance ("CREF") is different than commercial finance.
 Commercial finance includes not only commercial real estate loans, but also business loans secured by personal property.
 Therefore commercial real estate loans are just a subset of commercial finance.

 As the name implies, a commercial real estate loan is a loan secured by either a rental property, such as an apartment building, office building, or shopping center, or by some sort of business-related property, such as a hotel, bowling alley, or self storage facility.